mehdi-farsi/hfam/README.md

-# DFM (WIP)
+# HIM (WIP)

-Manage and reload you dotfiles in a specific directory
+Hidden Is Manageable - Manage and reload you dotfiles in a specific directory

 ###SPECS